lagadic/visp/ViSP/README.txt

    cmake -LA <source dir>

-10. Remove Cache:
+11. Remove Cache:
     -------------
-   cd <build dir>
+   cd <visp build dir>
    rm CMakeCache.txt

-11. Make a distclean:
+12. Make a distclean:
     -----------------
   CMake does not generate a "make distclean" target (see the cmake FAQ).
 CMake generates many files related to the build system, but since CMakeLists.txt